Description of the artwork

 Aboriginal and Torres Strait Islander Health Research Funding

 There has been a steady increase in the proportion of NHMRC funds spent on Aboriginal and Torres Strait Islander health research.
 In 2016, expenditure was 6.3% of the MREA, or approximately $52 million.

 Summary of Expenditure: Aboriginal and Torres Strait Islander Health Research

 Funding for Aboriginal and Torres Strait Islander Health, Medical Research and Researchers

 NHMRC funds Aboriginal and Torres Strait Islander health and medical research across all its funding schemes.
 In addition, it has established specific funding schemes to support research in priority areas and to build capacity in Aboriginal and Torres Strait Islander health.

 Indigenous Advisory and Stakeholder Engagement

-The NHMRC has established an advisory committee to seek advice on Indigenous health and Indigenous health research issues: Principal Committee Indigenous Caucus (PCIC).
+The NHMRC has established an advisory committee to seek advice on Aboriginal and Torres Strait Islander health and health research issues: Principal Committee Indigenous Caucus (PCIC).

-In implementing its mandate to foster consideration of ethical issues relating to health, NHMRC has undertaken specific activities to address concerns articulated by Indigenous peoples in relation to the ethics of health research.
+In implementing its mandate to foster consideration of ethical issues relating to health, NHMRC has undertaken specific activities to address concerns articulated by Aboriginal and Torres Strait Islander peoples in relation to the ethics of health research.

 In 1991, the NHMRC developed the Interim Guidelines on Ethical Matters in Aboriginal and Torres Strait Islander Health Research.
 These were reviewed and in 2003 replaced by Values and Ethics: Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research.
 In 2005, NHMRC published Keeping research on track: a guide for Aboriginal and Torres Strait Islander peoples about health research ethics.